sarisabban/RosettaDesign/README.md

 `python3 RosettaDesign.py FILENAME.pdb`

-4. The computation takes around 90-120 minutes depending on the protein's size.
+4. The computation takes around 6 - 12 hours depending on the protein's size.
 5. The script outputs only the final designed .pdb structure.
-6. Use [Rosetta Abinitio](https://github.com/sarisabban/RosettaAbinitio) to predict the fold of this new design.
+6. Use this [Rosetta Abinitio](https://github.com/sarisabban/RosettaAbinitio) script to predict the fold of this new design.